A Spear-Carrier in Viet Nam

 Memoir of an American Civilian in Country, 1967 and 1970–1972

 About the Book

-Part history, part memoir, this book chronicles an overlooked aspect of U.S. involvement in Vietnam, with a focus on the war victims and refugees most tragically affected by the carnage.
-The author recounts his two years “in-country” as an aid worker and describes how the humanitarian effort was conducted and why it failed.
+Part history and part memoir, this book chronicles an overlooked aspect of U.S. involvement in Vietnam, with a focus on the war victims and refugees who were most tragically affected by the carnage.
+The author recounts his two years “in-country” as an aid worker and tells how the humanitarian effort was conducted and why it failed.

 About the Author(s)

 Copyright Date: 2018